 1. Get your marketers on sales calls

 Christine added Nick to her sales team’s call because she believed marketing could create better content for the sales team.
-And it took the pushiness out of selling.
+This shifted the conversation from pitch to consultation—reps could focus on the buyer's actual gifting process instead of pushing product features.

 To help both teams understand why this is such a great tactic, outline how the arrangement will benefit each one.